 - Domestic Issues outside of the workplace (health, marriage, etc)

-You might have noticed that the majority of issues is related to the leadership or management of companies.
+You might have noticed that the majority of issues are related to the leadership or management of companies.
 The last one can clearly trouble you a lot, however, it is a little outside the scope of this article.

 What the management should know

 Whatever all that grumbling is about, it is a sure symptom of employee dissatisfaction.
-Dissatisfied employees are very, very rarely happy employees and without satisfaction there will be no motivation and necessary involvement and commitment.
-And without motivation there will be little performance.
+Dissatisfied employees are very, very rarely happy employees and without satisfaction, there will be no motivation and necessary involvement and commitment.
+And without motivation, there will be little performance.
 See here: a nice chain reaction with an unfortunate result: companies with grumbling people perform worse than companies without them.

-Impact of small things can be high
+The impact of small things can be high

 Remember that the murmur is usually about relatively small things.
-As a rule, the entire company does not really have to be turned around to solve the issue, to better organize that workplace or to order that safety helmet.
+As a rule, the entire company does not really have to be turned around to solve the issue, to better organize that work, or to order that safety helmet.
 And yet the impact of those apparently small things is potentially huge.
 Sometimes I doubt that management sees the potential issues.

 What about the engagement of employees in our companies?

 The figures do not show a very uplifting picture.
 Global company research shows that 1 in 5 employees have already mentally left their own organization.
-So no involvement, no connection, no development, growth and therefore returns.
+So no involvement, no connection, no development, growth, and therefore returns.
 Employers are losing money there.